 Section 3.
-Other meetings may be held at the request of the Executive Committee or on the petition of ten percent of the membership.
-The membership shall be given at least six weeks notification prior to the date of such a meeting.
+Other meetings may be held at the request of the officers or on the petition of ten percent of the membership.
+The membership shall be given at least six weeks' notification prior to the date of such a meeting.

-ARTICLE VIII: NOMINATION AND ELECTIONS
+ARTICLE VII: NOMINATION AND ELECTIONS